Our high hedges service

-There are a number of criteria that a hedge needs to meet before someone can make a complaint.
-If you own a high hedge, you need to consider the following questions about your hedge.
+There are criteria that a hedge needs to meet before someone can make a complaint.
+If you own a high hedge, you need to consider these questions about your hedge.

 - Is it (or the portion that is causing problems) made up of a line of two or more trees or shrubs?

 - Is it more than two metres above ground level?

 - Even if there are gaps in the foliage or between the trees, is the hedge still capable of obstructing light?

 - non-evergreen hedges or trees

 - trees within a forest or woodland (more than 0.2 hectares)